protocol/research-website/content/tutorials/resnetlab-on-tour/content-exchange/index.md

   - name: Google Slides
     url: https://docs.google.com/presentation/d/1VqduQ6bWMV_R9CQCd86vs1Ozw4WnA3bdO-h-wWilf_0/edit?usp=sharing
     icon: download

 ---

 Almost there!
-You have learned how IPFS discovers content and with this, your hypothetical client is ready to receive its first bits over the IPFS network!
+You have learned how IPFS discovers content and, with this, your hypothetical client is ready to receive its first bits over the IPFS network!
 In this module, you’ll hear about:

-  - IPFS’s Content Exchange protocols, namely, Bitswap and GraphSync,
+  - IPFS’s content exchange protocols (Bitswap and GraphSync)
-  - the message types and workflows of Bitswap and GraphSync, and
+  - The message types and workflows of the two protocols
-  - the differences between the two protocols.
+  - The differences between them

 <!--more-->